PedroPinto23/SWAPI-with-flutter/README.md

 https://unsplash.com/@nathananderson
 https://unsplash.com/@danieltuttle

-API used in this project: swapi.co
+API used in this project: http://swapi.co

 ### Mockup made by https://www.linkedin.com/in/beatriz-dias-borges-4b59a6104/